 B4.
 Do various segments of the population (including ethnic, religious, gender, LGBT, and other relevant groups) have full political rights and electoral opportunities?
 1 / 4

 Men and women have the right to vote in both territories.
 Although there is no bar on women contesting general seats, prevailing norms mean that women rarely exercise this right.
 Instead, general seats tend to be filled by men.
-The seats reserved for women in the two legislative assemblies are filled proportionally from party lists based on the general vote, meaning the parties themselves determine who will represent women’s interests.
+The seats reserved for women are filled proportionally from party lists based on the general vote, meaning the parties themselves determine who will represent women’s interests.

 C. FUNCTIONING OF GOVERNMENT: 3 / 12